 |Application details||Specify specific product rate plans and product rate plan charges that a discount charge is applied to.
 The application details about discount charges are distinct at different discount levels.
 Even "All charges in the subscription" is selected, the discount will only be applied to the specific product rate plan charges, rather than all charges in the subscription.||Offer discounts to one specific or multiple regular charges in one product rate plan.|

-If multiple discounts can be applied to a subscription charge, Zuora's rating and billing engine (RBE) uses the following order to decide which discount to use:
+If multiple discounts can be applied to a subscription charge, Zuora's rating and billing engine (RBE) uses the following sequence to decide on which discount to use:

 - Order by discount classes: The discount charge with a higher discount class is applied first.
 The discount charge without any discount class is applied in the end.